archetype-themes/plugin-theme-component/docs/Setup.md

 ### Installing NodeJS

-Installing NodeJS is necessary to use Archie.
+Installing Node.js is necessary to use Archie.
 You can use Node Version Manager if you might need multiple different versions of node on your system.
 You can use Homebrew to always have the latest stable version on your system.
 You can also get binaries from the [node.js](https://nodejs.org/en/) website.